Consult An Expert: +256 775 031 318 | +256 770 644 820

 After breakfast at your hotel in the morning, go on a city tour of Kigali, the capital of Rwanda.
 Visit many places, including the genocide memorial Centre, which was listed as a UNESCO World Heritage Site last week.

-Head for briefing at the park offices after morning tea or coffee, and after head to start the search for these rare, beautiful primates.
+Head for a briefing at the park offices after morning tea or coffee, and after head to start the search for these rare, beautiful primates.
 The experience will last for about 4 hours or less.
 You will be allocated in the presence of the primates.
-Watch them play as they feed on bamboo shoots, and you will notice golden monkeys as they tend to come closer to you.
-And an afternoon visit, a noon visit to Lake Mutanda.
-You will enjoy an afternoon boat cruise or ride on a traditional canoe to explore this great lake.
-It has a unique history that a local guide is always happy to share with you.
+Watch them play as they feed on bamboo shoots, and you will notice golden monkeys as they tend to come closer to you. >

 Wake up at 6:00 am for a warm cup of African coffee, and prepare for your long-awaited trek.
 At 7:00 am, hike to the visitor’s briefing area, which is a few minutes’ drive from

 In the morning, after a delicious breakfast.
-Have a road trip to Queen Elizabeth National Park, which is the second largest national park in the country.
+Have a road trip to Queen Elizabeth National Park, which is the second-largest national park in the country.
 Spanning over 1978sq.km and the most visited national park.
-It has the largest number of antelopes, including the Uganda kobs, while other attractions are the crater lakes, big cats, and big mammals like elephants, buffaloes, hippos, crocodiles.
-Others are spotted hyenas, oribis, warthogs, and chimps in Kyambura gorge, and also bird species like African morning dove, swamp nightjar, and grey-headed kingfisher.
-Reach in the afternoon and do the evening game drive where you will spot wildlife as mentioned above.
+It has the largest number of antelopes, including the Uganda kobs, while other attractions are the crater lakes, big cats, and big mammals like elephants, buffalo, hippos, and crocodiles.
+Others are spotted hyenas, oribis, warthogs, and chimps in Kyambura Gorge, and also bird species like African morning dove, swamp nightjar, and grey-headed kingfisher.
+Reach in the afternoon and do the evening game drive, where you will spot wildlife as mentioned above.

-Take an early game drive where you will be able to spot lions, spotted hyenas, jackals, leopards, elephants, buffalos, and different antelopes like the Topis, Oribis, bushbucks, waterbucks, and Uganda kobs, among others.
+Take an early game drive where you will be able to spot lions, spotted hyenas, jackals, leopards, elephants, buffaloes, and different antelopes like the Topis, Oribis, bushbucks, waterbucks, and Uganda kobs, among others.
 The game drive is rewarding as you drive around the beautiful savannah plains for about 2-3 hours.
-Head to the Ishasha sector where you will spot tree-climbing lions.
+Head to the Ishasha sector, where you will spot tree-climbing lions.
 After your buffet lunch, head for the boat cruise on the Kazinga channel.
-The boat cruise rewards you with sightings of rich schools of hippos, crocodiles, and different bird species like African fish eagles, grey-headed kingfisher, among others.
-As the buffalos, elephants, and warthogs on the banks of the river.
+The boat cruise rewards you with sightings of rich schools of hippos, crocodiles, and different bird species like African fish eagles, grey-headed kingfishers, among others.
+As the buffalo, elephants, and warthogs on the banks of the river.

 Early morning after breakfast, you will head for a swamp walk in the Bigodi wetland.
 Bigodi Wetland Sanctuary harbors numerous species of butterflies and iconic birds such as the great blue Turacos, small animals like squirrels, primates like olive baboons and Vervet monkeys, colobus monkeys, and mammals like the swamp dweller – Sitatunga antelope, Etc. Depending on how long this will take, you will return to your lodge for lunch.
 After lunch, you may decide to relax at the lodge or take a leisurely walk within the nearby crater lakes.